 Growing your company’s revenue is a goal for almost every business owner, and it’s a great feeling when you hit those financial goals you’ve set out to achieve.
 Reaching those new goals in your business can come with growing pains so there may come a time when your continued business growth and the desire to drive your business forward requires a financial executive’s expertise.
 Perhaps you have considered hiring a CFO (Chief Financial Officer).
-Before you make that decision, you may have seen some other options available, like fractional and virtual CFOs.
-But what is a virtual CFO, what can they do for your business, and what is the difference between a CFO and a virtual CFO?
+Before you make that decision, you may have seen some other options available, like fractional, virtual, and outsourced CFOs.
+But what are outsourced CFO services?
+What can outsourcing the CFO function do for your business?
+And what is the difference between an in-house CFO vs. a virtual CFO?

 What we cover in this episode:

 - 01:54 – What is an outsourced (virtual, fractional) CFO?